The development of mobile displays, which we spend an inordinate amount of time staring at every day, is the product of a long line of innovations.

 These would begin to appear in early mobile phones, like the Nokia 3510i.

-12. Thin Film Transistor LCD
+12. Thin Film Transistor LCDs become a reality

 Thin film transistor LCDs are variants of LCDs that integrate thin-film-transistor technology to improve image quality.
 This form of display uses an active matrix LCD, in contrast to passive or direct-driven LCDs like its ancestors.